putyourlightson/craft-dump/README.md

-Craft Dump
+Craft Dump for Craft CMS 2
 ==========

-Simple way to create DB backups in Craft CMS.
+Simple way to create DB backups in Craft CMS 2.

 Install the plugin and set a key in the settings.